Patients want digital follow-up

 Randomly divided into three groups

-2) Digital home monitoring.
+2) Digital home follow-up.

-Almost everyone wanted digital home monitoring
+Almost everyone wants digital home monitoring

 Self-reporting via app worked well for most people